Query-Adaptive Semantic Chunking for Retrieval-Augmented Generation: A Dynamic Strategy with Contextual Window Expansion

 Quick Take

-Query-Adaptive Semantic Chunking (QASC) enhances Retrieval-Augmented Generation systems by dynamically creating contextually relevant document chunks.
+Query-Adaptive Semantic Chunking (QASC) enhances systems by dynamically creating contextually relevant document chunks.
 Evaluated on 100 technical documents and 200 queries, QASC achieved an F1-score of 0.85, outperforming fixed chunking by 18-27% and semantic methods by 8-12%.
 Human evaluations confirm QASC's superior relevance and coherence.

 Key Points